sensespidey/bin/drush/README.txt

 REQUIREMENTS
 ------------
 * To use drush from the command line, you'll need a CLI-mode capable PHP binary.
-The minimum required PHP version is 5.2.
+The minimum PHP version is 5.2.
-* drush should also run on Windows, however, drush modules might make use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
+* drush also runs on Windows; however, drush commands make use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
+More info about Drush on Windows available at http://drupal.org/node/594744.
-  The READMEs of the individual command files should state which binaries are required.

 FAQ
 ---
   Q: What does "drush" stand for?
   A: The Drupal Shell.

+  Q: How do I pronounce drush?
+  A: Some people pronounce the dru with a long u like drupal.
+Fidelity points go to them, but they are in the minority.
+Most pronounce drush so that it rhymes with hush, rush, flush, etc. This is the preferred pronunciation.

 CREDITS
 -------
 Originally developed by Arto Bendiken <http://bendiken.net/> for Drupal 4.7.
 Redesigned by Franz Heinzmann (frando) <http://unbiskant.org/> in May 2007 for Drupal 5.
-Maintained by Moshe Weitzman <http://drupal.org/moshe> with much help from Grugnog2, Adrian Rossouw, and Vingborg.
+Maintained by Moshe Weitzman <http://drupal.org/moshe> with much help from Owen Barton, Adrian Rossouw, greg.1.anderson.